 - Take a mindful moment before meetings for everyone to mentally prepare and collect themselves.

-Employee well-being is essential to retain employees and enable them to be their best selves at work — and it’s important to stay on top of how you can continue to improve well-being in your workplace.
+Well-being at work is essential to retain employees and enable them to be their best selves — and it’s important to stay on top of how you can continue to improve well-being in the workplace.

 Check out our guide for tools to drive well-being improvement at your organization today.